CrazySean007/CS596FinalProject/README.md

 Because of the flexibility of the SG model, we can find other algorithms in the future, to enhance this model and make the result more accurate.

-## MetaRegressor

-### Process:

-After getting results of different base algorithms, we can **ensemble them with different weights**.
-The final process of prediction:
-  1. Each model makes predicitons
-  2. Input the predicitons into meta regressor
-  3. Get a final prediction based on the weights

 ## Parallel Computing